vicliv/DTE/README.md

-# Diffusion Time Probabilistic Model
+# Diffusion Time Estimation
 Official implementation of "On Diffusion Modeling for Anomaly Detection".
-Includes the code for diffusion-based models for tabular data with Diffusion Time Probabilistic Model (DTE) and multiple other baselines.
+Includes the code for diffusion-based models for tabular data with Diffusion Time Estimation (DTE) and multiple other baselines.

 ## Setup Instructions